peterjmit/peterjmit.com/markdown/blog/why-should-you-upgrade-your-test-suite-to-phpspec-and-prophecy.md

 so hopefully I can give you a couple of pointers for upgrading your test suite.

-I have created an [example repository][1] to try and give a quick guide through some of the updates and differences to PhpSpec + Mockery.
+I have created an [example repository][1] to try and give a quick guide through some of the updates and differences between PhpSpec/Mockery & PhpSpec/Prophecy.

 ## First step &ndash; update/install PhpSpec with Prophecy